-Bringing to account those responsible at an individual level can help but much of this pain is beyond the individual, both victim and persecutor.
-Receiving blanket acknowledgment and apology is part of the healing.
-Yet we limit ourselves in focussing our attention only on the perpetrators as this does not fully resolve the attached shame and unhelpful belief patterns WE now carry within US.
+Bringing to account those responsible for our abuse can help, receiving acknowledgment and apology is part of the healing.
+But much of this pain is beyond the individual, in both victim and persecutor.
+Limiting ourselves by focusing our attention only on the perpetrators does not fully resolve the attached shame and unhelpful belief patterns WE now carry within US as a result.

-But we can help to set ourselves free of this shame and disempowerment very much like the
+Yet we CAN help to set ourselves free of this shame and disempowerment.

-movement out of cultural shame by people with disabilities, who are now very much a part of the everyday world rather than hidden in the corner.
-They have done this not with blame, as often there isn’t anyone TO blame but through empowerment in the individual, focussing on their abilities and strengths rather than their limitations.
+Very much like the movement out of cultural shame by people with disabilities.
+Disabled athletes are now very much a part of the everyday world rather than hidden in the corner.
+They have done this not with blame, as often there isn’t anyone TO blame, but through empowerment in the individual, focussing on their abilities and strengths rather than their limitations.